HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 ## start-advanced-editor-applications

-The start-advanced-editor-applications task starts the [Advanced Rich Text Editor (Textbox.io)](../../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md) and beginning with CF210, the [Enhanced Rich Text Editor (TinyMCE)](../../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md) applications if not started and all accompanying server side components.
+The start-advanced-editor-applications task starts the [Advanced Rich Text Editor (Textbox.io)](../../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md) and, beginning with CF210, the [Enhanced Rich Text Editor (TinyMCE)](../../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md) applications if not started and all accompanying server side components.
 This task sets all applications to autostart when the HCL DX Portal server is started.

 -   **Prerequisites:**

     It is recommended that Portal Administrators run the start-advanced-editor-applications task to start the Advanced Rich Text Editor (Textbox.io) and, beginning with CF210, the Enhanced Rich Text Editor (TinyMCE) server side components.
-After starting these applications, the Tiny Image Proxy, Hyperlinking and Spelling services are available when you select the Advanced or Enhanced Editor in the Web Content Manager Authoring > Configure > Editor Options interface.
+After starting these applications, the Tiny Image Proxy, Hyperlinking, and Spelling services are available when you select the Advanced or Enhanced Editor in the **Web Content Manager Authoring > Configure > Editor Options** interface.

     ![](../../../images/config_editor_options.jpg "Configure Editor Options")